-What distinguish the Rojava revolution from some other revolutions are the difference in the mentality; the mindset; the self administration that has been working since its onset to satisfy the needs of citizens, protect the land and safeguard the rights of the people as much as possible, in spite of the limited resources.
+What distinguishes the Rojava Revolution from some other revolutions are the difference in the mentality; the mindset, and the Self Administration that has been working since its onset to satisfy the needs of citizens, protect the land and safeguard the rights of the people as much as possible, in spite of the limited resources.

 As the revolution enters its sixth year, we would like to shed some light on the achievements of this revolution in the public service sector, the economy and the environment.

 Th Ba’ath party adopted many policies in building factories in Rojava, never giving permission to build any unless it suited its own agendas and interests, and that made the regions of Rojava reliant on imports of manufactured products from the interior cities of Syria, like Aleppo and Damascus, or from abroad.
 This led the prices to go up, and caused unemployment and emigration.
 These policies were made systematically in order to subordinate and undermine people.